 Foods derived from glyphosate-tolerant soybean MON 89788 will be required to be labelled as genetically modified if novel DNA and/or novel protein is present in the final food.
 Studies conducted by the Applicant show that the novel protein is present in the unprocessed grain.
-Highly processed products that do not contain novel protein or DNA, such as soybean oil, do not have to be labelled.
+Highly refined products, such as soybean oil, will not require labelling if they do not contain novel protein or DNA.